 House Parents and the King Edward’s Parents’ Association organise social events for parents throughout the school year.

-There are currently seven School Houses.
+There are currently eight School Houses.

 Every girl and boy, aged 11, starting at King Edward’s in the 1st and 2nd Forms will be in Queen Mary House, fondly known as QMH.

 From 3rd Form to Lower Sixth Form all QMH students, along with the new boarding and day pupils from ages 13 to 17, are assigned to one of the six, single sex, senior Houses.

 All Upper Sixth Form students, boarding, day, boy and girl are in Jubilee House.

 Please click the House name above for more information and contact details on each House.

 All Houses are a mix of boarding and day students, except for Ridley House, which was established as a boys’ day House in September 2019.
 There are four-bed and two-bed rooms for 3rd to 5th Form and some single bedrooms with ensuites for Lower Sixth Form students.
 Each House has its own dedicated space for study, relaxation and TV and games.
 There are additional storage lockers and a changing area for day students.

 Where possible, girls and boys Houses are linked, with a communal area in the centre of the two Houses where girls and boys can come together to share their free time.
 For example, cooking, playing pool, singing around the piano, enjoying a film night, or simply chatting.
 Mixed sex siblings will be assigned to the paired Houses to ensure families can be together.